OmniFish-EE/eclipse-plugin-glassfish/README.md

-# OmniFish GlassFish Tools for Eclipse
+# OmniFish tools for Eclipse GlassFish